ToolsForThought/tool-wiki/readme.md

 # How to contribute?

 If you want to add/modify anything in our wiki, simply open a [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) with your name as the title.
 Then, make all your edits - when you're done, submit your pull request for review, and if everything looks good, we'll have it merged into the main branch ASAP!

-Repo for our [tool gallery](https://forthought.tools/list) - a collection of the best tools for thought with detailed info and feature comparison.
-Think of it like a wikipedia for tools for thought.
-Open source, public domain.
+You're free to open as many requests as you'd like, just don't open multiple PRs *simultaneously*.
+If you see an already open PR requesting to merge changes to an article you're planning to work on, wait a bit until it gets approved to make sure your work doesn't get overwritten by someone else.

+If you want to write about a tool that *doesn't yet have an article*, duplicate [template.md](https://github.com/ToolsForThought/tool-wiki/blob/master/template.md), rename it with the tool's name, and start writing.
+Make sure to replace all variables with options from [variables.md](https://github.com/ToolsForThought/tool-wiki/blob/master/variables.md).
+They are essentially a way to introduce common classification of the tools for quick comparisons.
+Think of them like "tags".

 All articles need to be wrtiten neutrally, from an objective, academic-like point of view.
 [Useful guide for catching advertisements](https://en.wikipedia.org/wiki/Wikipedia:Identifying_blatant_advertising).

+## Top contributors

+Contributors with over 2500 approved character additions will receive free access to our upcoming Premium section of the Discord server.
+Details to come.

+# Citations